triton-inference-server/server/docs/models_and_schedulers.rst

 Models And Schedulers
 =====================

-By incorporating :ref:`multiple frameworks
+By incorporating backends for :ref:`multiple frameworks
-<section-framework-model-definition>` and also :ref:`custom backends
+<section-framework-model-definition>` and also allowing backends with
-<section-custom-backends>`, the Triton Inference Server supports a
+:ref:`custom implementations <section-custom-backends>`, the Triton Inference Server supports a wide variety of models.
+Triton also supports multiple :ref:`scheduling and batching configurations
-wide variety of models.
-Triton also supports multiple :ref:`scheduling and batching configurations <section-scheduling-and-batching>` that further expand the class of models that can be handled.
+<section-scheduling-and-batching>` that further expand the class of
+models that can be handled.

 This section describes *stateless*, *stateful* and *ensemble* models and how Triton provides schedulers to support those model types.